Optimal Transport for structured data with application on graphs: Experimental results

 For the classification task, we run a SVM using the indefinite kernel matrix $e^{-\gamma {FGW}}$ which is seen as a noisy observation of the true positive semidefinite kernel \cite{Luss:2007:SVM:2981562.2981682}.
 We compare classification accuracies with the following state-of-the-art graph kernel methods:} (SPK) denotes the shortest path kernel \cite{enzymes}, (RWK) the random walk kernel \cite{Gartner03ongraph}, (WLK) the Weisfeler Lehman kernel \cite{wlkernel}, (GK) the graphlet count kernel \cite{Shervashidze09efficientgraphlet}.
 For real valued vector attributes, we consider the HOPPER kernel (HOPPERK) \cite{NIPS2013_5155} and the propagation kernel (PROPAK) \cite{Neumann2016}.
 We build upon the GraKel library \cite{2018arXiv180602193S} to construct the kernels and C-SVM to perform the classification.
 We also compare $FGW$ with the PATCHY-SAN framework for CNN on graphs \cite{pmlr-v48-niepert16}(PSCN) building on our own implementation of the method.

 {To provide compare between the methods, most papers about graph classification usually perform a nested cross validation (using 9 folds for training, 1 for testing, and reporting the average accuracy of this experiment repeated 10 times) and report accuracies of the other methods taken from the original papers.
 However, these comparisons are not fair because of the high variance on most datasets \textit{w.r.t.} the folds chosen for training and testing.
 This is why, in our experiments, the nested cross validation is performed on the same folds for training and testing for \emph{all} methods.
-Note that, because of their small sizes, we repeat the experiments 50 times for MUTAG and PTC datasets.
+In the result tables \ref{tab:vec},\ref{tab:disc} and \ref{tab:no} we add a (*) when the best score does not yield to a significative improvement (based on a Wilcoxon signed rank test on the test scores) compared to the second best one.
+Note that, because of their small sizes, we repeat the experiments 50 times for MUTAG and PTC-MR datasets.
 For all methods using SVM, we cross validate the parameter $C \in \{10^{-7},10^{-6},...,10^{7}\}$.
 The range of the WL parameter \textsc{h} is $\{0,1...,10\}$, and we also compute this kernel with \textsc{h} fixed at $2,4$.
 The decay factor $\lambda$ for RWK $\{10^{-6},10^{-5}...,10^{-2}\}$, for the GK kernel we set the graphlet size $\kappa =3$ and cross validate the precision level $\epsilon$ and the confidence $\delta$ as in the original paper \cite{Shervashidze09efficientgraphlet}.
 The $t_{\text{max}}$ parameter for PROPAK is chosen within $\{1,3,5,8,10,15,20\}$.
 For PSCN, we choose the normalized betweenness centrality as labeling procedure and cross validate the batch size in $\{10, 15,...,35\}$ and number of epochs in $\{10, 20,..., 100\}$.
 Finally for ${FGW}$, $\gamma$ is cross validated within $\{2^{-10},2^{-9},...,2^{10}\}$ and $\alpha$ is cross validated \textit{via} a logspace search in $[0,0.5]$ and symmetrically $[0.5,1]$ (15 values are drawn).

 \textbf{Results and discussion}

 \textbf{Vector attributed graphs.} The average accuracies reported in Table \ref{tab:vec} show that FGW is a clear state-of-the-art method and performs best on 4 out of 6 datasets with performances in the error bars of the best methods on the other two datasets.
 Results for CUNEIFORM are significantly below those from the original paper \cite{kriege.cuneiform} which can be explained by the fact that the method in this paper uses a graph convolutional approach specially designed for this dataset and that experiment settings are different.
 In comparison, the other competitive methods are less consistent as they exhibit some good performances on some datasets only.